mikesname/Omeka-plugin-CleanUrl/README.md

 Clean urls are automatically displayed in public theme and they are not used in the admin theme.
 They are case insensitive.

+This module may be used with the module [Archive Repertory] to set similar paths for real files (collection_identifier / item_identifier / true_filename).

-### Identifiers ###
+### Identifiers

-Simply set an identifier for each record in a field (`Dublin Core:Identifier` by default).
-Recommended fields to use are `Dublin Core:Identifier` or an added specific field.
+Simply set an identifier for each record in a field.
+The recommended field is `Dublin Core:Identifier`.
 This field should be available for collections, items and files.

 - Identifiers can be any strings with any characters, as long as they don’t contain reserved characters like "/" and "%".